 CLI classes meet for half of each day.
 Each class provides the equivalent of a week's regular instruction.
 Each day, you will be expected to complete a week's worth of homework and learn a week's worth of vocabulary, in addition to participating in program projects and activities.
 Please keep this in mind.
-Opportunities for independent travel during the program will be limited and require Program Director approval.
+Opportunities for independent travel during the program will be limited.